What is the statics of a shipping container?

 Related terms

-- CSC plate: Certification of container suitability for transport and stacking.
+- CSC Plate: Certification of container suitability for transport and stacking.

 - ISO container: Standardized dimensions, materials and construction.

-- Twist lock: Mechanism for secure connection of containers.
+- Twist Lock: Mechanism for secure connection of containers.

 - Payload, Tare, Gross Weight: Basic load capacity terms.